ClarkFieseln/FPGA_HW_SIM_FWK_2/circuitjs/readme.txt

 2) copy the 3 fpga_hw_sim_fwk.* (.html, .js, .txt) files and favicon.ico in this folder to: circuitjs1/resources/app/war

-   (WORKAROUND in case of browser-cache: use a different browser or rename sensor.txt to fpga_hw_sim_fwk.txt)

 3) set the following in configuration.py:
    DO_DIS = DO_CIRCUITJS_DIS